Egyptian Armed Forces: Air Force

-Efforts to modernize existing platforms have included the integration of Emirati-supplied Al Tariq precision-guided munitions onto Egypt’s Mirage 2000s, and similar upgrades on later-block F-16Cs.
+Egypt has also upgraded older platforms, fitting Emirati-supplied Al Tariq precision-guided munitions to its Mirage 2000s and making similar upgrades to later-block F-16Cs.

 Egypt has also explored expanding its fixed-wing fleet with platforms from multiple suppliers.
 Planned acquisitions included 24 Eurofighter Typhoons and 24 M-346 jet trainers from Italy, although these deals were not finalized.
-More recently, Egypt has shown interest in acquiring Chinese J-10C and J-31 fighter aircraft, potentially to further diversify its arsenal and reduce reliance on traditional Western suppliers.
+More recently, Egypt has shown interest in acquiring Chinese J-10C and J-31 fighter aircraft.

-While Egypt has historically faced US-imposed limitations in its access to long-range air-to-air weaponry, recent procurement choices and diversification strategies suggest a growing emphasis on achieving technological parity with regional air forces.
-This shift in air defense posture reflects a broader goal of reinforcing deterrence and ensuring greater operational independence.
+While Egypt has historically faced US-imposed limitations in its access to long-range air-to-air weaponry, its recent purchases and diversification of suppliers point to a push for technological parity with regional air forces.
+Egypt has also sought stronger deterrence and greater operational independence.

 In 2024 Israeli media reported that Egypt now possesses long-range Meteor air-to-air missiles, capable of striking targets beyond visual range at supersonic speeds with high precision and a range of over 150 kilometres.
-Egypt has also received a significant amount of Russian R-77 beyond visual range air-to-air missiles as part of its MiG-29M/M2 deliveries.
+Egypt has also received Russian R-77 beyond visual range air-to-air missiles as part of its MiG-29M/M2 deliveries.

 For training, the EAF fields Grob G-115 and K-8 Karakorum aircraft, and has developed UAV capabilities through various private sector and international partnerships.
-Strategic airlift capabilities have also expanded, with Egypt acquiring two Il-76MF aircraft in 2019.
+Egypt expanded its strategic airlift by buying two Il-76MF aircraft in 2019.